 This guide adopts the expert advice of Peter Godfrey; the man who created the ‘Grower’s Lot‘ book – along with a video series on how to grow cannabis outdoors.
 We suggest you check this series out for yourself, because it’s amazing:

 This guy is a fourth generational landholder, but most people aren’t (obviously).
 So, if you don’t happen to have a couple hundred acres to yourself…

 Get out into a state forest near you, and scout some potential grow sites.
 An ideal site will have north facing slopes, providing the plants with maximum sunlight throughout the day.
 They should also be in a place with easy access to water, allowing for efficient irrigation.
 Privacy is key, but the plants should also be easily transportable from their site location.

 Preparing your plot

-Now that you have found a location, it’s time to prepare it for your seedlings.
+Now that you have found a location to grow cannabis outdoors, it’s time to prepare it for your seedlings.
 To maximise your harvest, you will need:

 - 10m2 of fertiliser – compost, manure, sulphate

 - Water source (like a creek, dam, or water tank)

 First, spread the fertiliser and lime across the ground, evenly distributing it across the site.
 For the first month, it’s important to support your growing plants with consistent flood irrigation.
 For this, you’ll probably need to set up a system of pipes, connecting to a water source – and if you need pressure, a water pump may even be necessary.
 If you are on a north-facing slope, the water can run down from the top and cover the entire site evenly.